dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 We are born without any understanding of our world.
 We should develop understanding of our circumstances before deciding they should be changed or pursuing action.
-It's a bit ironic that I'd feel strongly about this, since in my college years, I expended a ton of energy pushing as hard as I could for just that.
+It's a bit ironic that I'd feel strongly about this.
+In my college years, I expended a ton of energy pushing as hard as I could for just that.
 Yet, perhaps that's exactly what qualifies my feelings: I worked hard to change things I didn't completely understand and misappropriated time & energy doing so.
 I would have been much better served had I reflected on my conditions and learned a lot more about the world before taking action.